Klarna stock

 Frequently asked questions

-- Is Klarna still a private company?
+- Is Klarna a public or private company?

 - What is Klarna's valuation?